 Essentially, totalitarian evil degrades the human condition of its times.
 It is an enemy of Humanity.

-In pursuit of some unique idea, as a noble means towards its utopian ideal, totalitarianism destroys purposefully and callously the human being, transgresses its standards, negates its basic values, its culture and its civilisation achieved in millenniums of slow progress.
+In pursuit of some unique idea, as a means towards its Utopian ideal, totalitarianism destroys purposefully and callously the human being, transgresses its standards, negates its basic values, its culture and its civilisation achieved in millenniums of slow progress.

 It waits ready to leap, from down there in the dark regions of human nature, beneath good and evil; or, it burgeons out of the nightmarish, unfettered complications of the imagining mind.

-I do not want to reduce dehumanization to an unique biological root.
-The incitement to persons' inhumanity may also come from outside, from high above, through culture, from ideologies and religions which lost humanity.
-It may also be produced by unintended "systemic" consequences of uncontrolled technology.
-This millennium will have plenty of material to study technology out of control but allowed to take control of our lives.
+I do not conceive to reduce dehumanisation to an unique biological root.
+The incitement to persons' inhumanity may also come from outside, from high above, from fundamentalist developments of religions, from culture, from ideologies, techno-scientific detachment or technology progress which lost humanity.
+Recently I judge that it is produced by unintended "systemic" consequences of uncontrolled technology, driven by uncontrolled financial gain.
+This millennium will offer plenty of material to study technology out of local or national control which seems to be allowed to take totalitarian control of our lives.

-Indeed, the beast may come from ideas of prey and machine-like ways let lose among us.
+Indeed, the beast may come not only from barbarian fanaticism but also from ideas of prey and machine-like ways of life let lose among us.

 The universal Beast

-To persecute, to generate fear, the pleasure to hit, to hurt, to torture, the need and enjoyment to bend, to make people do things, to turn them into things, to rape, to kill or at least to bully, to terrorize, to humiliate, to force, to cripple, to dispossess, to plunder, to laminate people equal or to keep them unequal, are generic human drives.
-Such transgressive urges of the individuals and of mobs, have no religion, race or ideology.
+To persecute, to generate fear, the pleasure to hit, to hurt, to torture, the need and enjoyment to bend, to make people do things, to turn them into things (and soon spare-parts), to rape, to kill or at least to bully, to terrorize, to humiliate, to force, to cripple, to dispossess, to plunder, to laminate people equal or to keep them unequal, are - sadly - generic human drives.
+Such transgressive urges of the doctrinaires and of mobs, have no religion, race or ideology.

-The root is always the same; I believe that this torment of humanity is, at least initially, a fact, biology, omnipresent, normal - behaving like a species of predators; normal for the beast, beastly for Man.
-For, while I claim that no one shall be held guilty for being born an animal, with a beast inside, there being no guilt either in our most shocking fantasies and thoughts, as civilised humans we are fully responsible for what we do with them.
+The root as I proposed, is always the same; I believe that this torment of humanity is, at least initially, a fact, biology, omnipresent, normal - behaving like a species of predators; normal for the beast, beastly for Man.
+For, while I claim that no one shall be held guilty for being born an animal, with a beast inside, there being no guilt either in our most shocking fantasies and thoughts, as civilised humans we are fully responsible for what we do with those animal urges.

 Good, common people loathe the beast and would not let it loose; bad ones long secretly to do to others what they hate to be done unto them but, in normal times, hide such drives under a fig-leaf of hypocrisy for shame and fear of punishment.

-The occasional burst of subhuman barbarism through the veneer of civilisation, seizing a moment of panic or of anarchy, appears to us as irrational, sick, unexplained by need or urgent cause; it must come from the ancestral vital readiness to overpower and devour, now degenerated into harm for harm's sake.
+The occasional burst of subhuman barbarism through the veneer of civilisation, seizing a moment of panic or of anarchy, appears to us civilised citizens of historic nations as irrational, sick, unexplained by duress or overwhelming cause; it must come from the ancestral vital readiness to overpower and devour, now degenerated into harm for harm's sake.
 This is not a mere hostile disposition or the drive we all have, to lash out, to defend or to take revenge in response to frustration or someone abusing us gravely; it is the unprovoked predatory urge to do what is well known and intuitively agreed in the present culture to be intolerable or horrible.

 As for the deliberate supra-animal, the intellectual beast considering itself beyond good and evil, its surge is worse; its hubris comes from cultivated idle hands, armed and amplified with true knowledge, theory, absolute ideas, power, wealth, wide vision and mighty technology.
 It emerges when thinking people feel entitled to disconnect from simple human concern.

 The prophet, the philosopher, the scientist, the inventor, the politician, the captain of industry, the law maker may fall to this aberration for the sake of some unique idea, of some unique truth.
-This, as I see it, is made possible by thought's and intelligence's capability to become divorced from common sense, gone callous and wild, alien to the living.
-Under the mask of pure creativity, pure faith, utopia and social vision, this "purity", "progress" of "higher cause" justifies to give oneself licence to do evil.
+This, as I see it, is made possible by rational thought's and intelligence's capability to become divorced from common sense, gone callous and wild, alien to the living, abstract, scornful of the biases, emotions and weaknesses of the human.
+Under the mask of pure reason, unbiased science, creativity, pure faith, utopia and social vision, this "purity", "progress" of "higher cause" justifies to free oneself from "mere" humanist morals, to give oneself licence to instigate and commit evil.

 The "sleep of reason" may beget monsters but clarity of faith and reason fully awake, when freed of being humane, can do even worse.

-The primary individual beast is easy to awake, especially in isolation or in large groups, wherever identity and responsibility are masked, diluted or split.
+The primary individual transgressor has occasions to incite, especially in isolated or in large anonymous groups, wherever identity and responsibility are masked, diluted or split.